apache/nuttx/README.txt

     4. mklink /j programfiles86 "C:/Program\ Files\ \(x86\)"

   They then show up as /programfiles and /programfiles86 with the MSYS2 sandbox.
-Thos paths can then be used with the PATH variable.
+Those paths can then be used with the PATH variable.
 I had to do something similar for the path to the GNU Tools "ARM Embedded Toolchain" which also has spaces in the path name.